The Luck of Barry Lyndon: Plot summary

 Redmond Barry of Ballybarry, born to a genteel but ruined Irish family, fancies himself a gentleman.
 At the prompting of his mother, he learns what he can of courtly manners and swordplay but fails at more scholarly subjects like Latin.
 He is a passionate, hot-tempered young man who develops a deep love for Nora, his cousin, who is a few years older than Redmond.
 However, even though Nora enjoys flirting with Redmond, she is only interested in a man with money.

 Redmond becomes angered when Nora is courted by John Quin, who is not only wealthy but also a respected officer and nobleman.
-A dueling challenge is issued, but Nora's family sees an opportunity to drive him off and secretly load his pistol with tow, a dummy load of heavy, knotted fibres.
+A duelling challenge is issued, but Nora's family sees an opportunity to drive him off and secretly load his pistol with tow, a dummy load of heavy, knotted fibres.

 Quin fakes his death, and Redmond is convinced by Nora's parents that he will be charged with murder.
 As expected, he flees to Dublin and falls in with swindlers who take advantage of his naivety.
 Left penniless and with creditors at his heels, Redmond enlists as a common private in a British Army infantry regiment headed for service in Germany during the Seven Years' War.

 Once in Germany, despite a promotion to corporal, he hates the army and seeks to desert.
 When Lieutenant Fakenham is wounded and left for dead, Redmond seduces a rich peasant woman to get him food and shelter.
 Redmond pretends to suffer from insanity, and after several days absconds with the lieutenant's uniform, papers, and money.
 As part of his ruse, he convinces the locals that he is the real Lieutenant Fakenham, and the wounded man is the mad Corporal Barry.
 He then rides off for a neutral part of Germany to seek his fortune.

 His bad luck continues, however, as he is quickly captured by a Prussian officer.
 The German soon realises that Redmond is a deserter, but rather than turn him over to the British to be hanged, impresses him into the Prussian Army (for a bounty).
 Redmond hates Prussian service as much or more than he hated British service, but the men are carefully watched to prevent desertion.
 Redmond marches with Frederick's army into the Battle of Kunersdorf and barely survives.
 He saves the life of Captain Potzdorff; the captain takes him in as his aide and later gets Redmond a job working for the Prussian state ministry.

 After several months have passed, a stranger travelling under Austrian protection arrives in Berlin.
 Redmond is asked to spy on the stranger, an older man called "Chevalier de Balibari" (sc.
 Ballybarry).
 He immediately realises that this is his uncle, a notorious Catholic adventurer who disappeared many years ago.
 The uncle uses his connections to smuggle himself and his nephew out of Prussia, and they quickly take up lives as gamblers and spendthrifts.